Records of Natural Products

 Rec.
 Nat.
 Prod.
 (2020) 14:5 ; 383 - 386

-by Zhang Xiaopo , Zhang Caiyun , Chen Lizhen , Li Yiying , Na Wei , Zhang Lu , Dong Lin and Zhang Yong
+by Zhang Xiaopo , Caiyun Zhang , Chen Lizhen , Li Yiying , Na Wei , Zhang Lu , Dong Lin and Zhang Yong

 A new labdane diterpenoid, named Scoparic acid E (1), was obtained from the medicinal plant of Scoparia dulcis L. The structure of Scoparic acid E (1) was elucidated and characterized through detailed physical analyses of its NMR spectroscopic data and HRMS.
 Scoparic acid E (1) was tested for its effect on attenuating palmitate-induced viability at 25 and 50 μM.
 The results showed that compound 1 significantly attenuated palmitate-induced viability in MIN6 cells.